gift-surg/GIFT-Grab/doc/py-api.md

 # What is NOT available or different in Python

+* In a video processing pipeline, an intermediate Python node should extend the `IObservableObserver` class rather than both `IObservable` and `IObserver`.
+Note that `IObservableObserver` is available only in Python.
 * Copy constructors are not available.
 * `VideoFrame::data()` is exposed only when installing GIFT-Grab with NumPy support.
 This function can be used to access video data as NumPy arrays.
 * C++ exceptions are mapped to Python built-in exceptions.